corcora2

 Accepting New Graduate Students

-I am an Assistant Professor of English as a Second Language & Applied Linguistics in the Department of Languages, Literatures, and Linguistics at York University.
+I am an Associate Professor of English as a Second Language & Applied Linguistics in the Department of Languages, Literatures, and Linguistics at York University.
 My research interests include language teacher education, (critical) English for specific/academic purposes, and relations of power in global academic knowledge production.
-My current research projects include investigations into i) the long term impact of research writing interventions; ii) the political economy of post-secondary language teaching; iii) the impact of various pedagogical interventions on plurilingual EAL students' learning outcomes; iv) faculty "editing" processes, practices, and ideologies; and v) EAP teachers' pedagogies for supporting diverse students' academic literacies.
-My recent publications include an article in Written Communication as well as two books published with Routledge.
-My teaching includes work with plurilingual undergraduate students, graduate students, and language teacher candidates. *Currently accepting PhD candidate supervisees **Additional Languages: Portuguese; Spanish; French
+My teaching includes work with plurilingual undergraduate students, graduate students, and language teacher candidates. *Additional Languages: Portuguese; Spanish; French.
+You can find my publications here https://www.researchgate.net/profile/J_N_Corcoran

 More...